AymenSegni/deploy-basic-phhp-app-k8s-helm/README.md

 ## Explore the app

+Copy the `<application url>` from the last command output. then, using this value open `<application url>/phpminiadmin.php` in your default browser,

-Open` <app_url>/phpminiadmin.php` in browser and use the right Mariadb credentials (use the database service name: phpfpm-mariadb as the MYSQL_HOST) to access the phpminiadmin application.
+and use the right Mariadb credentials (use the database service name: phpfpm-mariadb as the MYSQL_HOST) to access the phpminiadmin application.
-Then we can read data  from the database by runnig the SQL query ike the list of tables, databases ...
+Finally, we can read data  from the database by runnig the SQL query ike the list of tables, databases ...
 ![alt APP](result.png)